johnnyunar/strvsocial/README.md

 ## Next Steps

-- Extend embedding generation support for video content.
-- Integrate a vector search engine for production-grade scalability.
+- Integrate a vector search engine as a microservice for production-grade scalability.
 - Build a recommendation system based on user interactions.

 [⬆️ Back to Top](#strv-social-network-content-similarity-prototype)